Ap Physics 1 Unit 1 Review

 • Δt is the time interval

 This equation tells us that the displacement is simply the product of the velocity and the time.
-For example, if a car travels at a constant velocity of 20 m/s for 10 seconds, its displacement is (20 m/s) * (10 s) = 200 meters.
+Here's one way to look at it: if a car travels at a constant velocity of 20 m/s for 10 seconds, its displacement is (20 m/s) * (10 s) = 200 meters.

 Motion in One Dimension: Constant Acceleration